Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-You don’t have to take die-off lying down, there are actions you can take to minimize the symptoms.
+You don’t have to take a die-off lying down, there are actions you can take to minimize the symptoms.
 Since die-off is an inflammatory issue, you will need to decrease your body’s inflammation.
 Take good care of yourself by:

 Drink fluids every hour.
 Some people may benefit from alkaline or mineral water as well as this may help to decrease the acidic environment created by cytotoxins.
 Also, warm or room temperature water aids in digestion.5

 Your goal should be at least 8 hours of sleep a night.
 Restorative sleep naturally decreases your body’s ability to make cytokines.